Meteor (1979) – A Review

 However, Hercules doesn’t have enough firepower to do the job alone, so the U.S. has to enlist the help of the Russians and their own secret nuclear weapon satellite system to do the job.
 The two countries have to put their Cold War differences aside in order to save humanity!

-And in the midst of all the suspense Connery can flirt with pretty Russian translator Natalie Wood, while President Henry Fonda, General Martin Landau, Russian scientist Brian Keith, and NASA honcho Karl Malden bite their nails and engage in melodramatic bickering and solemn prayer.
+And in the midst of all the suspense Connery can flirt with pretty Russian translator Natalie Wood, while President Henry Fonda, General Martin Landau, Russian scientist Brian Keith, and NASA honcho Karl Malden bite their nails, try to maintain calm and engage in melodramatic bickering and solemn prayer.

 By 1979 the disaster genre was on its last legs.
 What started in the beginning of the decade as crowd-pleasing, all-star entertainment with big-budgets gradually started to lose its luster.
 Any kind of disaster scenario imaginable was used and the template of big stars running for cover and trying to survive calamities had gotten old.
-Audiences were bored by it and the disaster genre really started to scrape the bottom of the barrel, they lacked quality and just got really tired.
+Audiences were bored by it and the disaster genre really started to scrape the bottom of the barrel.
+The genre became filled with ridiculous scenarios, lazy stories, cheesy effects and actors sleepwalking through performances.
+They simply lacked quality and audiences just got really tired of them.

 Cue Meteor.
 Here was a worldwide disaster.
 This wasn’t just a bunch of passengers on a boat, a plane or residents of a major city – this was the whole world who was at risk.
 That lofty threat doesn’t help this movie at all.

 The special effects are grade Z-level.
 Some of the shots are so laughably bad it’s hard to imagine how such name stars got involved in a production like this.
-There’s dramatic music and supposed impressive space shots of the missile models getting ready and it’s eye-rolling.
+There’s dramatic music and supposed impressive space shots of the missile models preparing to launch and it’s eye-rolling.
 They really look like something a kid would put together.
 And then it’s all shot in slow-motion because we’re in space you know.
 So that makes things drag even more!
-Probably most of the budget went to the actors salaries, so I guess it was a decent payday for them, but other than getting some easy cash this movie didn’t do them any favors.
+Probably most of the budget went to the actors salaries.
+So I guess it was a decent payday for them, but other than the getting some easy cash this movie didn’t do them any favors.

 According to its wikipedia page referencing Wood’s biography the cast knew full well the film was going to be a disaster while they were filming it.
 I am not surprised at all.
-There’s no energy or creativity or tension anywhere in this flick.
+There’s no energy, creativity or tension anywhere in this flick.

-There’s one funny decision that I was mesmerized by.
+There’s one funny decision in this movie that I was mesmerized by.
 Brian Keith is a Russian scientist right.
 He needs to speak to Connery, so Wood is his translator.

-Everytime they talk it goes like this – Connery speaks, Wood translates, Keith answers, Wood translates, Connery speaks, Wood translates….on and on and on.
+Everytime they talk it goes like this – Connery speaks, Wood translates in Russian, Keith answers in Russian, Wood translates that back to English, then we go back to Connery speaking, then Wood translating it again in Russian….on and on and on.

 When this started I thought ‘Ok they’ll do this for a minute or two and then Keith would start talking rough English or maybe they’ll use subtitles or they’ll do something to streamline this someway’.
 No!
 It makes these already boring scenes even more grueling to sit through.

-Seeing Wood speak Russian is pretty impressive, but that’s about all she gets to do.
+Seeing Wood speak Russian is pretty impressive, but that’s about all she gets to do in this flick.

 Unfortunately, I haven’t seen every disaster flick ever made, but I can’t imagine Meteor not being placed way down at the bottom of the list.
 Heck, I liked The Swarm better than this!